 I have always wanted to take my mother on a short trips as much as I can so I can repay her kindness.
 Four days ago, I again traveled to Woka Choelong Valley with my mother.
 We visited the Zingqi monastery, about 200 km from Lhasa this time.

 The story starts with a master, Lachen Gonpo Rapzey, who came from Eastern Tibet to central Tibet with a statue of future Buddha Maitreya.
 He had meditated in a small cave near the Zingqi village.
 He wanted to build a monastery, so he offered many spiritual practices to future Buddha Maitreya.
 One day, the statue told him the monastery should be constructed near the pond.
 Zingqi means near the pond in Tibetan.

 Photo: Main relic statue of future Buddha Maitreya at Zingqi monastery

-After 1000 years later, the spiritual decline has left the monastery without any manage so one day the founder of the Gelukpa school of Tibetan Buddhism Je Tsongkhapa came to visit the Zingqi monastery from the Woka Choelong monastery.
-Around 20 km from Zingqi monastery.
+1000 years later, the spiritual decline left the monastery without any management so one day the founder of the Gelukpa school of Tibetan Buddhism Je Tsongkhapa came to visit the Zingqi monastery from the Woka Choelong monastery.
+Around 20 km from Zingqi Monastery.

-Photo: Je Tsongkhapa ( similar look with an actual person ) Known as Je Ngadrama in the Choelong Choesam monastery
+Photo: Je Tsongkhapa ( similar look to an actual person ) Known as Je Ngadrama in the Choelong Choesam monastery

 When Je Tsongkhapa saw the ruins at Zingqi Monastery

 The bird droppings on the head of future Buddha Maitreya, he cried with tears.
 Later, he reconstructed the Zingqi monstery.
 Reconstructing the Zingqi monastery is one of the main deeds of his four main spiritual activities in Tibetan Buddhism.